Supreme Court rejects challenge to South Carolina congressional map

 "Where race and politics are highly correlated, a map that has been gerrymandered to achieve a partisan end can look very similar to a racially gerrymandered map," he said.

-Alito was joined by the other five conservatives on the court while the three liberal justices dissented.
+Alito was joined by the court's other five conservatives while the three liberal justices dissented.

 Republicans currently hold a slim two-seat majority in the House and an increase in the number of Black-majority districts could tip the balance in November's congressional elections, when all 435 House seats will be up for grabs.